psmay/pk2cmd/README.md

 I have only posted this code here for posterity, to prevent it from being lost to entropy and to keep it where it can be found by anyone who might need it.
-If you have changes you think are necessary or helpful, fork this repo and make your fork known to the world---please!---but beware that anything you do with it is subject to the highly restrictive, non-free license below.
+If you have changes you think are necessary or helpful, fork this repo and make your fork known to the world—please!—but beware that anything you do with it is subject to the highly restrictive, non-free license below.